 - Preparedness: Provide constant alert and advocacy for disaster preparedness.

-After Hurricanes Florence and Michael in 2018, the NCIDR Alliance formed “action teams” to specialize and address specific issues and opportunities related to disaster recovery in NC.
-A listing of the action teams and their conveners follows.
-To be added to the contact list, email email@example.com at the Foundation for Health Leadership & Innovation, Rural Forward NC.
+After Hurricanes Florence and Michael in 2018, the NCDIR Alliance formed “action teams” to specialize and address specific issues and opportunities relates to disaster recovery in NC.
+A list of the action teams and their conveners follows.
+To be added to the contact list, email firstname.lastname@example.org.

 - Health Action Team, Convener: NC Rural Health Leadership Alliance

-- Housing Action Team, Convener: Lea Henry, NC Initiative
+- Housing Action Team, Convener: Leo Henry, NC Initiative

 - Local-State-Federal Connection Action Team, Convener: Hillary Sherman, Economic Development Administration

-- Outreach and Navigation Action Team, Conveners: Earline Middleton, Food Bank of Eastern and Central NC
+- Outreach and navigation Action Team, Convener: Earline Middleton, Food Bank of Eastern and Central NC

 - Policy Action Team, Convener: Bill Rowe, NC Justice Center